uptrace/uptrace-go/example/gomemcache/README.md

 )
 ```

-And use `mc.WithContext` to pass around active span.
+And use `mc.WithContext` to propagate the active span.

 ## Example